gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 During my experiments, I tried various machine learning algorithms, including Linear Regression, Random Forest, XGBoost, and LightGBM, to forecast sales data.

 - Linear Regression, while simple and interpretable, struggled to capture the complex patterns and non-linear relationships present in the data.
+- ElasticNet, a variant of Linear Regression that combines L1 and L2 regularization, was also tested but did not yield significant improvements in performance.
 - Random Forest took a long time to train and was not as accurate as XGBoost and LightGBM.
 - XGBoost, gave good results but was inconsistent in terms of duration of training.
 Sometimes it took a long time to train, and sometimes it was faster.
 - LightGBM, on the other hand, consistently outperformed the other algorithms in terms of speed and accuracy.
 It provided almost similar MAE as XGBoost but was faster in training.